openstack-archive/deb-python-aioeventlet/doc/status.rst

 eventlet and Python 3
 =====================

+eventlet 0.16 or newer is recommanded for Python 3 when monkey-patching is enabled.

-eventlet 0.15 is the first release supporting Python 3.
-Python 3 is only supported if monkey-patching is not used.
+eventlet 0.15 is the first release supporting Python 3, its monkey-patching does not work with Python 3.

 Python 3 pull requests: